Linux-RISC/IRIX-diskless-workstation/README.md

 /diskless/swap/IRIS2 -rw=IRIS2,wsync,access=IRIS2,root=IRIS2    #host=IRIS2

 ```
-Reanimator provides preconfigured /etc/bootparams and /etc/exports.
+Reanimator provides <b>preconfigured</b> /etc/bootparams and /etc/exports.
 Edit them using Reanimator's menus according to your configuration.<br>
 <h3>8.
 Run clone_client to reproduce the client and swap trees for additional clients.</h3>
 <b>Optional</b>.
 Some example of operations are provided as cheat sheet:<br>